nilshenrich/TCP_ServerClient/README.md

 There are some size limitations for this library:
 * Maximum allowed connections a server can handle simultaneously: 4096\
   *This limitation is only applied to a single server instance.
-It is possible to create an application with multiple servers with a maximum of 4096 connections each.*
+It is possible to create an application with multiple servers with a maximum of 4096 connections each.*\
+  *The maximum number of connections can further be limited when executing the start method, but can never be higher than the system maximum of 4096.*
 * Maximum allowed message length:\
   *This number depends on the CPU architecture and available memory you are using.\
   For checking, just call the method `max_size()` on any variable of type string.
 For most modern systems, this value is such high that it can be treated as infinity (On a regular 64bit system, this number is 2<sup>64</sup>-1).*